-The problem with arguments of this variety is not merely that they seldom are supported by meaningful data.
-More important, even if the arguments are credited on their own terms, they undervalue the core element of law-bound judging.
-As with more boldly political bases for expanding the judiciary, this approach to setting the size of the judiciary and the selection of judges risks making the judiciary appear to be more like another politicalrepresentative branch of government than a branch that embodies the value of judicial decision-making in keeping with the rule of law.
+The same problem affects calls for increasing the number of judges in order to make the bench more representative of different demographic characteristics.
+As above, it is possible that calls for a more representative judiciary could be based not on preferences for particular outcomes but on a sense that in some special cases people of different backgrounds may have increased sensitivity to certain factors relevant to judicial decisions based on personal experience-and these different sensitivities might influence assessment of either factual or legal matters.
+Yet, even if that is so, these arguments undervalue the core element of law-bound judging, and, as with more boldly political bases for expanding the judiciary, they risk making the judiciary appear to be more like another political-representative branch of government than a branch that embodies the value of judicial decisionmaking in keeping with the rule of law.
 Changes along this dimension could undermine both the appropriate functioning of the courts and the public's sense of courts' legitimacy.
-These are serious risks that are worth taking seriously.
+These are risks worth taking seriously.

 III.
-ASSESSING NEEDS: A CRITICAL LOOK AT THE DATA GAME
+ASSESSING NEEDS: A SERIOUS LOOK AT THE DATA GAME

-The arguments most assiduously advanced in support of expanding the number of federal court judgeships-certainly, the arguments taken most seriously outside the realm of pure politics-center around increased difficulties in timely processing of cases, backed by data respecting increasing caseloads for the federal courts.
+The arguments most assiduously advanced in support of expanding the number of federal court judgeships center around increased difficulties in timely processing of cases, backed by data respecting increasing caseloads for the federal courts.
 Examining those arguments reveals serious reasons to doubt the need to add judgeships.
-At the very least, this examination provides substantial basis for taking a modest approach to the issue rather than rushing to expand the judiciary.
+At the very least, this examination provides substantial basis for taking a modest approach to the issue rather than